-If you ask any local where the best beach in Martinique is, chances are you will hear Les Salines.
-Les Salines beach is the longest beach on the island of Martinique located in the south of Sainte-Anne.
-It is known for its white sand and calm turquoise waters.
-If you’re driving Les Salines beach also has several bars and restaurants for dining and offers parking for drivers
+If you ask any local where the best beach in Martinique is, chances are you will hear Grande Anse des Salines.
+This is the longest beach on the island of Martinique located in the south of the town of Sainte-Anne on the Le Salines Peninsula.

 Pointe du Bout

 Located in Trois-Ilets, Pointe du Bout is about a 20-minute ferry ride from Fort de France.
-In addition to the beach, there are many restaurants for eating, street vendors, and boutiques to shop from.
+In addition to the beach, there are many restaurants, street vendors, and boutiques to shop from.

-A short walk from Pointe du Bout is Anse Mitan which is popular with tourists, local families, divers, and snorkelers.
+Walking distance from Pointe du Bout is Anse Mitan which is popular with tourists, local families, divers, and snorkelers.
 Have Ti Punch with your lunch at one of the many restaurants in Anse Mitan offering a variety of local and international cuisine and enjoy the panoramic views of Fort de France.

-Anse Noire is one of the only Black Sand Beaches in the south of Martinique.
+Anse Noire beach is one of the only Black Sand Beaches in the south of Martinique.
 Be warned- in order to access this beach, you must walk a long steep staircase and by rocks.
 Due to its popularity, it can be crowded.
 The calm waters are great for water activities like kayaking, snorkeling, and fishing.

 Plage du PLM

-Plage du PLM, also known as PLM Beach and Batelière beach is a somewhat hidden, but popular beach behind the Batelière hotel.
+Plage du PLM, also known as PLM Beach and Batelière Beach is a somewhat hidden, but popular beach behind the Batelière Hotel.
 Batelière beach isn’t visible from the road so most visitors are guests at Hotel Batelière (like us).